dotnet/dotNext/docs/features/cluster/raft.md

     * Third-party Dependency Injection container
 * Standalone application without DI container

-In case of DI container from Microsoft you need to implement [IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice) in your derived class.
-The signatures of `StartAsync` and `StopAsync` methods from `RaftCluster` class are fully compatible with this interface so you don't need implement interface methods manually.
+In the case of DI container from Microsoft, you need to implement [IHostedService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.ihostedservice) in your derived class.
+The signatures of `StartAsync` and `StopAsync` methods from `RaftCluster` class are fully compatible with this interface, so you don't need to implement interface methods manually.
 As a result, you will have automatic lifecycle management and configuration infrastructure at low cost.
 The instance of your class which is derived from `RaftCluster` should be registered as singleton service.
 All its interfaces should be registered separately.

 Different DI container requires correct adoption of your implementation.